Optimization-based Unfolding in High-Energy Physics

 From a broader perspective, treating unfolding as a discrete optimization problem offers several conceptual and practical benefits.
 Regularization is naturally embedded in the objective function, constraints can be incorporated explicitly, and the formulation is compatible with a wide class of optimization strategies.
 Moreover, the integer-based representation allows direct control over bin resolution and precision, which may be advantageous in analyses with discrete event counts or limited statistics.

 Several directions for future work remain.
-First, systematic studies based on repeated pseudo-experiments are required to quantify bias-variance trade-offs and statistical robustness in realistic scenarios.
+First, systematic studies based on repeated pseudo-experiments are required to quantify bias-variance trade-offs and statistical robustness in realistic scenarios, including the covariance of the unfolded distributions and the statistical uncertainties on the response matrices.
 Second, scalability tests with larger bin numbers and higher-dimensional observables will be essential to assess performance in real HEP analysis scenarios.
 Finally, the integration of more sophisticated regularization schemes or data-driven hyperparameter selection strategies could further improve reconstruction quality.